 The general paper of the CIoL Diploma in Translation is the longest.
 Perhaps that’s why the translators who train with me find it the most stressful for timings.

 Make sure you go into the exam with a schedule for where you need to be and at what time.
-If you prepare with me on my Advanced Spanish-to-English Translation Course with DipTrans Preparation, I’ll give you a suggested schedule.
+If you prepare with The Translator’s Studio on our Advanced Spanish-to-English Translation Course with DipTrans Preparation, we’ll give you a suggested schedule.
 We’ll look at your translation process and how you manage your timings.
-This is one of the many issues we’ll discuss in your Skype tutorial.
+This is one of the many issues we’ll discuss in your tutorials.